A census of the world population is taken every ten years

 This is the first time a census with consistent contents is taken in all EU Member States.
 The first results of the censuses in the Member States will be published in 2014.
-Eurostat, the Statistical Office of the European Communities, collects population census data on EU Member States in its online service, where this information is freely accessible.
+Eurostat, the Statistical Office of the European Union, collects population census data on EU Member States in its online service, where this information is freely accessible.

 The author, Kaija Ruotsalainen, is Head of Statistics in the Population Statistics Department.

 UN website on the 2010 census

 Last updated 3.6.2011